Mostafayehya/Scratch-Game/src/main/resources/Specs.md

 [DONE] Parse and deserialize the config file to classes

+[DONE] Calculate score

+[DONE] Output the correct format
+[] Consider Diagonal scores
-Take input from command line for config file and betting amount [ ] Calculate score

-Print the matrix and the result of the game
+[] Take input from command line for config file and betting amount [DONE] Print the matrix and the result of the game

-[  ] Output the correct format